wrex/lessons/content/post/2019-06-21-learning-five-patterns.md

       </li>
       <li>
         <p>We will now spend <strong>three</strong> full minutes working on connecting positions one and two.
 Each time you start another row, add an additional two minutes to the "b" part of the exercise.</p>
         <p>Start with the lowest note in position one, then ascend through all the notes in the position.
-Then slide up to position two on the highest string and **descend** through that position.
+Then slide up to position two on the highest string and <strong>descend</strong> through that position.
 Then slide down to position one and repeat.
 After a few cycles, reverse direction.
 Tic the remaining box on row two when the three minutes are up.</p>
       </li>
     </ol>
   </li>